-In the last quarter of the 19th Century Argentina experiences an era of growth and prosperity based on the expansion and development of its vast agricultural potential.
+The Republic of Argentina is established in 1862.
+The country experiences an era of growth and prosperity based on the expansion and development of its vast agricultural potential.
 At the start of the 20th Century Argentina is the richest nation in Latin America and one of world's 10 wealthiest countries.

-In politics conservative forces dominate the parliament until 1916, when the Unión Cívica Radical (UCR), popularly known as the Radical Party, wins a majority.
-However, as Argentina's social and political landscape becomes more complex and unstable, the military become more enmeshed in government.
-On 6 September 1930 the increasingly dysfunctional UCR is removed from power in the country's first military coup d'état against a constitutional government.
-In 1943 a nationalist military junta ousts another civilian the government.
+Conservative forces dominate the parliament until 1916, when the Unión Cívica Radical (UCR), popularly known as the Radical Party, wins a majority.
+The increasingly dysfunctional UCR is removed from power on 6 September 1930 in the country's first military coup d'état against a constitutional government.
+As Argentina's social and political landscape becomes more complex and unstable, the military become more enmeshed in government.
+In 1943 a nationalist military junta ousts the government in another coup.
 More background.

 Born on 2 August 1925 in Mercedes, Argentina.
 He is the son of an army colonel.
 Videla's family is staunchly Roman Catholic, and Videla remains a devout Catholic throughout his life.

 1944 - Videla graduates from the National Military College.
-During his long military career Videla will rise to the rank of lieutenant-general and be appointed as commander-in-chief of the army.
+During his long military career Videla rises to the rank of lieutenant-general and is appointed as commander-in-chief of the army.

 1946 - Juan Domingo Perón is elected president of Argentina as the candidate of the Argentine Labour Party, later to become the Peronist Party.
-His policies favour the working classes and are reminiscent of Adolf Hitler's National Socialism, aiming for the nationalisation of infrastructure, businesses and institutions, and the industrial development of the economy.
-Perón is also an admirer of Italy's former fascist dictator, Benito Mussolini.
-His charismatic wife Eva Duarte de Perón, known as Evita, further boosts his growing popularity.
+Perón's economic policies favour the working classes.
+Banks and private companies are nationalised.
+Industrial expansion is encouraged.
+Perón's charismatic wife, Eva Duarte de Perón, known as Evita, helps to boost his growing popularity.

-Videla marries Alicia Raquel Hartridge.
-The couple will have seven children, two daughters and five sons.
+1948 - Videla marries Alicia Raquel Hartridge.
+The couple have seven children, two daughters and five sons.
 One of the sons dies in 1971.

 1952 - Riots against Perón break out in Argentina's cities.
 Among those demonstrating is the young and idealistic Ernesto 'Che' Guevara.